27182818284590452/Python-web-brute-force/README.md

 This script can interact with webpages over the machanize python module, tries all the combination given in the user- and passlist.
 It will continue to check passwords, until it's redirected to a specific site.

 # How to use this script?
-First install the machanize module for this script
+First install the mechanize module for this script
 ```
 pip install mechanize
 ```